 For an estimated 56 million North Americans, contact lenses are the preferred form of vision correction.
 So if you’ve just started wearing contact lenses — you’re in good company.

-Advice About Contact Lenses from Calgary Eye Doctor: Dr Leong Here are 5 tips to quickly help you adjust to wearing and caring for your new lenses so you can enjoy the many benefits they offer.
+Advice About Contact Lenses from Calgary Eye Doctor: Dr. Chan Here are 5 tips to quickly help you adjust to wearing and caring for your new lenses so you can enjoy the many benefits they offer.

 Learn How to Tell if Your Contact Lens Is Inside Out

 This is a common mistake many beginners make when inserting soft contacts.
 Place the lens on your index fingertip and look carefully at its shape.
 The edge of the lens should be pointing upwards, like the rim of a teacup.
 If the edge is flared outward like a blooming flower, the lens is inside out.

 Some contact lenses have tiny laser markings of numbers or letters.
 If the numbers/letters read correctly when you hold the lens on your fingertip, they are properly oriented and the lens is ready to be inserted.

 Never Use a Substitute for Contact Lens Solution

 Your eye doctor will recommend the appropriate contact lens solution to suit your eyes and lenses.
 Some people have sensitivities and not all lens solutions are the same.

 Even if you run out of contact lens solution, don’t be tempted to rinse your lenses with water, and never use saliva to moisten or clean them.

 Using substances other than the recommended contact lens solution to rinse or rewet your contacts can introduce harmful microbes to the eye and cause a serious infection.
 That’s why it’s best to remove your contacts before showering, swimming, or any other time they might get wet.